nf-core/eager/docs/usage.md

 reads in addition to RMA6 files.
 These are **not** soft-clipped or in 'sparse' format.
 Can be useful for downstream analyses due to more common file format.

-> :warning: can result in very large run output directories as this is
+:warning: can result in very large run output directories as this is essentially duplication of the RMA6 files.

-> essentially duplication of the RMA6 files.
+> Modifies MALT parameter `-a -f`

 ### Metagenomic Authentication